aayesha-coder/kaggle_knowledge-tracing_compitition/README.md

 **Ensemble Modelling:**

-The predictive output of both models were first assigned some weights and then added up to get final prediction.
+The predictive output of both models were first assigned some weights and then weighted predictions added up to get final prediction.